Iconic French New Wave director Jean-Luc Godard dead at 91 | Entertainment

 He remained home in Switzerland rather than travel to Hollywood to receive an honorary Oscar at a private ceremony in November 2010 alongside film historian and preservationist Kevin Brownlow, director-producer Francis Ford Coppola and actor Eli Wallach.

-His lifelong advocacy of the Palestinian cause also brought him repeated accusations of anti-semitism, despite his insistence that he sympathized with the Jewish people and their plight in Nazi-occupied Europe.
+His lifelong advocacy of the Palestinian cause also brought him repeated accusations of anti-semitism, despite his insistence that he sympathised with the Jewish people and their plight in Nazi-occupied Europe.

-In 2010, Godard released "Film Socialisme," a film in three chapters first shown at the Cannes Film Festival.

-Godard married Danish-born model and actress Anna Karina in 1961.
-They divorced in 1965.
-Godard married his second wife, Anne Wiazemsky, in 1967.
-He later started a relationship with Swiss filmmaker Anne-Marie Miéville.
-Godard divorced Wiazemsky in 1979, after he had moved in with Miéville to the Swiss municipality of Rolle, where he lived with her for the rest of his life.
+Though the academy received some complaints about Godard being selected to receive the award, academy President Tom Sherak said the director was recognised solely "for his contributions to film in the New Wave era."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)